 Settlement has many advantages.
 For companies, it means a procedure can be completed more quickly, saves procedural costs and can lead to a substantial reduction in fines.
 For the Autorité, the use of the settlement procedure means that certain procedures can be closed more quickly, freeing up resources for other cases.

-The procedure has met with growing success and was used in particular in the floor coverings cartel case, in the Engie case, and in a case concerning exclusive import contracts in overseas territories.
+The procedure has met with growing success and was used in particular in the EDF case, in the Google (News Corp) case, in the floor coverings cartel case, in the Engie case, and in a case concerning exclusive import contracts in overseas territories.

 Commitments: building solutions jointly with companies